Layr-Labs/eigenlayer-contracts/docs/core/AVSDirectory.md

 * `operatorSignature` must be a valid, unused, unexpired signature from the `operator`.
 The signature is an ECDSA signature by the operator over the [`OPERATOR_AVS_REGISTRATION_TYPEHASH`](../../src/contracts/core/DelegationManagerStorage.sol).
 Expiry is a utc timestamp in seconds.
 Salt is used only once per signature to prevent replay attacks.

 *As of M2*:
 * Operator registration/deregistration does not have any sort of consequences for the Operator or its shares.
-Eventually, this will tie into payments for services and slashing for misbehavior.
+Eventually, this will tie into rewards for services and slashing for misbehavior.

 #### `deregisterOperatorFromAVS`